angelcamposm/ping/README.md

 ## Sample outputs

-Here you can see a sample of an exit of the command.
+Here you can see three output samples of the ping command...
+- The first with domain.
+- The second with an IPv4 Address
+- The third with an IPv6 Address

 ### Sample output on Windows based server to https://google.com